1998apoorvmalik/udacity-machine-learning-engineer-nanodegree/6_ml_capstone/README.md

 `jupyter notebook Breakout\ DQN.ipynb`

 Alternatively, you can view the HTML version of this notebook here: [Breakout DQN.html](Breakout%20DQN.html)

+## Capstone Project Highlights

+This project is designed to prepare you for delivering a polished, end-to-end solution report of a real-world problem in a field of interest.
+When developing new technology, or deriving adaptations of previous technology, properly documenting your process is critical for both validating and replicating your results.

+Things you will learn by completing this project:

+- How to research and investigate a real-world problem of interest.
+- How to accurately apply specific machine learning algorithms and techniques.
+- How to properly analyze and visualize your data and results for validity.
+- How to document and write a report of your work.

 ## Directory Description